Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 ***
 ### DNS

-We dont want to have to deal with DNS in multiple places, so were going to have DigitalOcean manage DNS for us.
+We dont want to have to deal with DNS in multiple places, so were going to have DigitalOcean manage DNS.

 1. Scroll down to the Nameservers section of your Domain Control Panel in Namecheap.
 2. Change your Nameservers choice from *Namecheap Basic DNS* to *Custom DNS*.